mdarora/BookStore_project/README.txt

 	-I think solution for one of the is given in slides -Yup, changed null to 0 in the Model.Id conditional statement.
 	-Now let's the other error
+0104
+	-Got it, I had Save method in UnitOfWork file with a capital S but it wanted with Small one, now fixed